 Are you doomed to deal with an exertion headache (the technical term for the pounding in your head you’re feeling) after your workout?
 Not necessarily.

-What’s Normal With Workout Headaches — and What’s Not
+What’s Normal When You Get a Headache After Exercise — and What’s Not

-Doctors generally classify headaches with one of two categories: primary exertion and secondary exertion headaches.
-Primary exertion headaches affect roughly 10 percent of the population and are more common in men, according to the American Migraine Foundation.
+Doctors generally classify headaches into one of two categories: primary exertion and secondary exertion headaches.
+Primary exertion headaches affect roughly 10 percent of the population and are more common in men, according to the American Migraine Foundation (AMF).
 Secondary exertion headaches are more serious and are caused by weightier underlying health problems, like tumors or decreased blood flow to the heart.

 Most workout headaches will only give you a pounding, throbbing head and should only last a few hours.
 Secondary exertion headaches impose the same throbbing pain but last at least a day, if not several, and exhibit additional symptoms that are cause for concern.

-Doctors aren’t certain about what causes primary exertion headaches, but among the common culprits there most often tend to be two in particular: dehydration and/or low blood sugar, according to Sarajean Rudman, a certified personal trainer and nutritionist with an M.S. in clinical nutrition.
+Doctors aren’t certain what causes primary exertion headaches, but among the common culprits there tend to be two in particular: dehydration and/or low blood sugar, according to Sarajean Rudman, a certified personal trainer and nutritionist with an M.S. in clinical nutrition.

 “You probably sweat more than usual during a workout, so it’s important to rehydrate with approximately 20 to 32 extra ounces of water for every hour you exercise,” says Rudman.
 “Especially during the winter months in colder climates.
 Heat is blasting all day in the home and the workplace, creating a very dry environment, dehydrating you even more.”